Shreyassanap/612415173_WD_mini-project/README.md

    Use any modern code editor (e.g., Visual Studio Code) to modify the HTML, CSS, or JavaScript as needed.

 3. **Preview Changes:**
-   Open the `index.html` file in your browser or use a local development server to preview your changes in real time.
+   Open the `mini_projct` file in your browser or use a local development server to preview your changes in real time.

 ## Acknowledgments